 A striking difference between Theorems \ref{Theorem "Girstmair"}, Theorem \ref{Theorem "Ram-Thanga"} and Theorem \ref{Theorem "Class Number main"} warrants a comment.
 The sums considered in Theorems \ref{Theorem "Girstmair"} and \ref{Theorem "Ram-Thanga"} involve the digits $ a_k(m) $ themselves, whereas in Theorem \ref{Theorem "Class Number main"} involves only the number of digits of certain type.
 Nevertheless in the investigations leading up to the proof of Theorem \ref{Theorem "Class Number main"}, we are naturally led to consider certain other sums involving the digits of $ 1/m $ modulo some base $ n $.

 Suppose we let $ \mathcal{O}_m(n) $ denote the order of $ n $ in the subgroup $ (\Z/m\Z)^\times $.
 We consider sums of the form

 which can be thought of as weighted versions of the sums considered in Theorems \ref{Theorem "Girstmair"} and \ref{Theorem "Ram-Thanga"}.
+We will be interested in considering $ S $ when $ m \equiv 3 \mod 4 $ is a prime and $ n $ is a primitive root modulo $ m $ even though we have defined $ S $ in slighter generality.
 The study of these sums is interesting in their own right and have led to the second main result of this paper.
-To describe the context our next result we first state the following conjecture due to Artin in a crude form.
-For a more precise statement and further information the reader is referred to \cite{Moore}.